aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

         {
             "name": "Debug HelloWorldResource", // Users name the entry; shown in Debug dropdown "type": "aws-sam",
-            "request": "direct-invoke", // This is the "aws-sam" variation for debugging SAM Template resources and Lambda handlers
+            // direct-invoke is the "aws-sam" variation for debugging SAM Template resources and Lambda handlers "request": "direct-invoke",
             // Reference to the thing (Template or Code) being invoked "invokeTarget": {
                 "target": "template", // template | code